ricardocolindres/Topic-Modeling-Arxiv-Dataset/README.md

 # Topic-Modeling-Arxiv-Dataset
 This is a new approach for topic modeling.
-Topics have been extracted from 600,000 articles sourced from the Arxiv Dataset
+Topics have been extracted from over 600,000 articles sourced from the Arxiv Dataset

 Please download the notebook (analysis.ipynb) in this repository to follow along.